venicegeo/venice/docs/devops.md

 * `jenkins.yml`: control jenkins from your project's repository (no more editing the seed job).
 * PCF Service Controller - dynamically provision resources from `pz-infrastructure`.
-* Blue/Green deploys - I had to disable them for the new environment.